greengorych/greengorych.io/docs/projects/wsl-configs.md

 And start it again.
 After this, the configuration will be applied.

 !!! info
-    More information about the configuration is available in the reference section [wsl-conf].
+    More information about the configuration is available in the reference section [`wsl.conf`][wsl-conf].

 [wsl-conf]: ../reference/wsl-conf.md/#wsl.conf